planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       geogig add .

-   The ``.`` is a wildcard that states that everything should be added to the repository
+   The ``.`` is a wildcard that states that everything should be added to the repository.

 #.
 Run ``geogig status`` to see how the output has changed